ESL 110 — INTENSIVE ENGLISH AS A SECOND LANGUAGE

 Workshop approached to writing students' fields, including dissertations, articles and research reports.
 Also covers general writing skills, documentation and genre-specific styles.
 Not open to auditors

 Opportunities to express ideas through oral presentations and formal written work.
 Focus on specific topics in law.
 Not open to auditors

 ESL 370 — INTERNATIONAL TA TRAINING

-This course focuses on the communication skills, classroom culture, and teaching strategies essential for effective classroom teaching at an American university.
+Focuses on the communication skills, classroom culture, and teaching strategies essential for effective classroom teaching at an American university.
+Not open to auditors